gabrielbribeiroo/NumericalCalculation_UFPB/interpolation/README.md

 1. **Polynomial Interpolation**: This method uses polynomials to estimate values between known data points.
 It is more flexible than linear interpolation but can be more complex.
 2. **Lagrange Interpolation**: This method uses the Lagrange polynomial to estimate values.
 It is useful for small datasets and provides an exact fit through the known data points.
 3. **Newton Interpolation**: This method uses Newton's divided differences to estimate values.
 It is useful for both small and large datasets and provides a polynomial that fits through the known data points.
+4. **Least Squares Method**: This method minimizes the sum of the squares of the differences between the observed and estimated values.
+It is useful for fitting a model to data with noise or errors.

 ## How to Use